Fragas do Eume

 A Coruña

-The Fragas del río Eume park is considered to be one of Spain's crown jewels in terms of forestry and constitutes the most important example of the survival of the indigenous forest in the coastal area of Galicia.
+The Fragas del río Eume Park is considered one of Spain's forest jewels and is the most important example of the survival of the native forest of the Atlantic coastal strip of Galicia.

 Useful information